aedmark/Bonepoke-Fractal/CAUTION.md

 - **The Reality:** The LLM is **not** running the Python code in `BoneAmanita18.py` directly.
 It is _emulating_ the logic of that code.
 It is roleplaying a calculator.

 - **The Risk:** The Engine is terrible at math.
 It may confidently state your Narrative Drag is `2.5` when a manual count shows it is `4.0`.
-It may claim you harvested an Isotope when you actually wrote "slop."
+It may claim you harvested an Isotope when you actually wrote "slop".

 - **The Imperative:** **You are the Final Auditor.** Do not blindly trust the HUD.
 If the Engine claims you are in `FLOW` but the writing feels sluggish, the Engine is hallucinating.
 You must enforce the vibe when the math fails.